scermat/MSS.PedalTuner/README.md

 PedalTuner has been tested with v1.21.442.

 ## Installing PedalTuner
+You may download PedalTuner from the releases page: https://github.com/scermat/MSS.PedalTuner/releases

 PedalTuner is a portable application, simply extract the contents of the zip file and run the `MSS.PedalTuner.exe` executable.

 # Configuration